 In use from 1996-01-01

-The following chemical variables are measured on filtered water (0.45 micron) unless noted: Ca, Mg, Na, K, nitrate, total alkalinity (unfiltered water), chloride, sulfate, ammonium, soluble reactive phosphorus (PO4-P), total dissolved phosphorus (TDP), dissolved organic carbon (DOC), dissolved Si, and specific conductance (Cond; uS/cm corrected to 25 degrees C).
-In some cases conductance is measured in the field (Cond-Field) as well as later in the lab (Cond-Lab).
+For all sites, the following chemical variables are measured on filtered water (0.45 micron) unless noted: Ca, Mg, Na, K, nitrate, total alkalinity (unfiltered water), chloride, sulfate, ammonium, soluble reactive phosphorus (PO4-P), total dissolved phosphorus (TDP), dissolved organic carbon (DOC), dissolved Si, and specific conductance (Cond; uS/cm corrected to 25 degrees C).

-Beginning in August 2006 dissolved Ca, Mg, Na and K were measured by ion chromatography (IC) instead of flame atomic absorption spectrophotometry (AA).
-Data source is distinguished as, for example, Ca-AA and Ca-IC.
+Since August 2006 dissolved Ca, Mg, Na and K are measured by ion chromatography (IC) instead of flame atomic absorption spectrophotometry (AA) and are distinguished as, e.g., Ca-IC and Ca-AA, respectively, in the datatables.
 Overlapping analyses showed comparable results from the two methods.

-For the LTER streams, additional lab measurements include total suspended solids and total phosphorus (TP).
+Additional lab measurements may also include total suspended solids (TSS) and total phosphorus (TP).
 Stream discharge is measured at a nearby site on Augusta Creek by the USGS.